tbetcke/hpc_lecture_notes/hpc_lecture_notes/2022-assignment_2.md

 **Write a Python function that takes $N$ as an input and returns the matrix $\mathrm{A}$ and vector $\mathrm{f}$**.
 You should use an appropriate sparse storage format for the matrix $\mathrm{A}$.

-The function `scipy.sparse.spsolve` can be used to solve a sparse matrix-vector problem.
+The function `scipy.sparse.linalg.spsolve` can be used to solve a sparse matrix-vector problem.
 Use this to **compute the approximate solution for your problem for $N=10$, $N=100$, and $N=1000$**.
 Use `matplotlib` (or any other plotting library) to **plot the solutions for these three values of $N$**.
 You may wish to time your functions at this point, as you will need these timings later.